Back

 Bio

-Khalid Siddig is a Senior Research Fellow in the Development Strategies and Governance Unit and Program Leader for the Sudan Strategy Support Program, which focus on research, capacity building, and outreach activities.
-Khalid is an agricultural economist whose research assesses the impact of resource use in the production of goods and services in developing countries on economic growth, environment, and the distribution of income across different population groups.
-He is experienced in using economywide models (single and multicounty), with knowledge of their interface with water, energy, climate, and river basin models.
+Khalid Siddig is a Senior Research Fellow in the Development Strategies and Governance Unit and Program Leader for the Sudan Strategy Support Program.
+He is an agricultural economist with a focus on examining the impacts of potential shocks and the allocation of resources on economic growth, environmental sustainability, and income distribution through the lens of economywide and micro-level tools.
+His work bridges economywide models with essential tools such as water, energy, climate, and river basin models.

 Events